htutarkar67/ICT111-WatchMate-MVP/docs/mvp-experiment-plan.md

 | Students | 4 | They are the primary target users who frequently watch movies and need quick, personalized recommendations. |
 | Movie Viewers | 1 | They represent users who regularly search for movies and can evaluate the usefulness of the recommendation experience. |

-## 6. Experiment Procedure Summary
+## 6. Experiment Procedure Summaries

 1. Provide testers with access to the interactive prototype.
 2. Ask users to explore the homepage and understand the purpose of WatchMate.